weaviate/weaviate-io/developers/weaviate/current/configuration/backups.md

 ## Read &amp; Write requests while a backup is running

+The backup process is designed to be minimally invasive to a running setup.
+Even on very large setups, where terrabytes of data need to be copied, Weaviate stays fully usable.
+It even accepts write request while a backup process is running.
+This sections explains how backups work under the hood and why Weaviate can safely accept writes while a backup is copied.

+Weaviate uses a custom [LSM Store](../architecture/storage.html#object-and-inverted-index-store) for it's object store and inverted index.
+LSM stores are a hybrid of immutable disk segments and an in-memory structure called a memtable that accepts all writes (including updates and deletes).
+For most of the time, files on disk are immutable, there are only three situations where files are changed:

+1. Anytime a memtable is flushed.
+This creates a new segment.
+Existing segments are not changed.
+2. Any write into the memtable is also written into a Write-Ahead-Log (WAL).
+   The WAL is only needed for disaster-recovery.
+Once a segment has been orderly flushed, the WAL can be discarded.
+3. There is an async background process called Compaction that optimizes existing segments.
+It can merge two small segments into a larger big segment and remove redundant data as part of the process.

+Weaviate's Backup implementation makes use of the above properties in the following ways:

+1. Weaviate first flushes all active memtables to disk.
+This process takes in the 10s or 100s of milliseconds.
+Any pending write requests simply waits for a new memtable to be created without any failing requests or substantial delays.
+2. Now that the memtables are flushed, there is a guarantee: All data that should be part of the backup is present in the existing disk segments.
+Any data that will be imported after the backup request ends up in new disk segments.
+The backup references a list of immutable files.
+3. To prevent a compaction process from changing the files on disk while they are being copied, compactions are temporarily paused until all files have been copied.
+They are automatically resumed right after.

+This way the backup process can guarantee that the files that are transferred to the remote backend are immutable (and thus safe to copy) even with new writes coming in.
+Even if it takes minutes or hours to backup a very large setup, Weaviate stays fully usable without any user impact while the backup process is running.

+It is not just safe - but even recommended - to create backups on live production instances while they are serving user requests.

 ## Async Components of a backup

 # Limitations & Outlook